airbytehq/write-for-the-community/README.md

 ## Our Philosophy
 Airbyte is fully open by design.
 We share our [roadmap](https://github.com/airbytehq/airbyte/projects/1), [strategy](https://docs.airbyte.io/company-handbook/company-handbook/strategy) and everything about our [business model](https://docs.airbyte.io/company-handbook/company-handbook/business-model).

-This repository is also a way to share about our [roadmap](https://github.com/airbytehq/community-content/projects/1) in terms of content publications, so you can vote on the articles, tutorials and videos we plan to work on, but also to participate in them.
+This repository is also a way to share about our [roadmap](https://github.com/airbytehq/community-content/projects/1) in terms of content publications, so you can vote on the articles, tutorials and videos we plan to work on, and also contribute them!

-After all, the content is at the service of Airbyte's community of contributors and users, and who better knows what tutorials they need: our community!

 ## Contributing
-We love all contributions to our tutorials.
-Here are the different types of contributions you can help with.
+If you want to help push our content roadmap forward, here are the different types of contributions you can help with.

 * [Request a tutorial](https://github.com/airbytehq/community-content/issues/new?assignees=&labels=&template=request-a-tutorial.md&title=)
 * [Submit a tutorial](https://github.com/airbytehq/community-content/issues/new?assignees=&labels=&template=submit-a-tutorial-article.md&title=)
 * [Update a tutorial](https://github.com/airbytehq/community-content/issues/new?assignees=&labels=&template=update-a-tutorial.md&title=)